OTTAWA'S UNEMPLOYMENT RATE HAS LEVELED

 - Statistics Canada.
 National Household Survey 2011.
 Retrieved using the Data Consortium

-Drawing on the educational strength of its residents, key private sector elements of Ottawa's economy include professional services, and information and technology.
-These services also benefit from federal demand, and saw significant employment declines with federal spending cuts implemented by the previous federal government.
+In 2015, employment in health and education surpassed that in public administration in Ottawa.
+Drawing on the educational strength of its residents, key private sector elements of Ottawa's economy include professional services and information and technology.
+These services also benefit from federal demand.